 Moreover, eating balanced meals will keep spending your hard-earned money and time on foods that aren’t as filling and nourishing.

 Sometimes incorporating PFH is not possible with a meal you’re making.
 Give yourself some grace.
 We are aiming for progress, not perfection.

 For example, if a healthy fat is missing from your meal, consider ways you can easily add it to a snack or the next meal.

 I am a big fan of the smoothie because it is a low-skill way to add healthy omega-3 fat such as chia or flax seeds into your diet.
 Convenient for a quick, nutritious snack or breakfast.

 If your kitchen is not organized in a way that makes sense, then cooking is going to feel like more of a chore than it needs to be.
 It’s not going to feel welcoming.

-We are not talking about having an immaculate, updated kitchen with a floor you can eat off of.
-This is about having a clear and proper workspace in the kitchen.
+You don’t need to have an immaculate, updated kitchen with a floor you can eat off of.
+But rather you need a clear and proper workspace in the kitchen.

 Here are some helpful tips to get organized:

 - Store essentials front and center.
 House cooking utensils in a jar or drawer next to the stove.
 Use drawer dividers or shallow plastic bins from the dollar store.